-It was way back in 2000 during one of my early visits to the Methow Valley of Washington State I first heard about the Pasayten Wilderness.
+It was way back in 2000 during one of my early visits to the Methow Valley of Washington State that I first heard about the Pasayten Wilderness.
 I was chatting with someone in town about great hikes and places to explore and they told me about this huge stretch of wilderness along the Canadian border with over 600 miles of trails.
 Back then I was only a fledgling adventurer.
 The thought of entering that kind of vast wilderness was… well, daunting… but I’m intrigued by wild places and it stuck in my head.

 A number of years later during one of dozens of trips to the Methow, I booked a stay at the newly opened North Cascades Mountain Hostel in Winthrop.
 As I sat down at the kitchen table to enjoy dinner and some conversation, I noticed on the kitchen wall, taking up the entire wall, was a map of the Pasayten.
 Well, it was more like 8-10 Green Trail Maps all taped together because it’s just that big.
 I poured over the maps, looking at all the trails, seeing all the peaks, and thinking “Damn.
 You could get lost here for years.
-I really MUST go!”
+I must go!”
 I can’t explain it.
 It was calling me.

 The seed was planted and my little mental hamster started running a bit faster.